-- The costs of the Mediator will be agreed prior to the commencement of the process.
+- The costs of the Mediator will be agreed upon prior to the commencement of the process.

-- Because of the short duration for the preparation for attending on and completion of the Mediation and Collaborative practice processes, the costs are limited.
+- Because of the short duration for the preparation for attending to and completion of the Mediation and Collaborative practice processes, the costs are limited.

 Cost of Collaborative practice Mediation compared to Litigation